smshiverick/bigdata-applications-analytics-F17/notebook.md

-## Big Data Applications and Analytics: Course Notebook
+## Course Notebook for Big Data Applications and Analytics (Fall 2017)

 ## Logistics
 ### 8.25-9.1 - Week 1: ORGANIZATION AND INTRODUCTION